Awaiskhan404/edmunds-scrapper/README.md

  <p> we will use Scrapy because this is how she likes it </p>
 </p>
 <h2>Results:</h2>
+<p>Today date is 10/3/2021.
+In case if you are seeing it in 3021.
+You must me allien</p>
 <p>After trying endless time finally today 10/3/2021 we got sucess lol some inspring shit </p>
   <p>*inner me i was dead for 2 days</p>
 </p>